zraza10/Decision-Model/README.md

 * **Describe potential uncertainties relating to the impacts of using your model**:
   * Math or software problems
   * Real-world risks: who, what, when or how?
+  * Decision-tree analysis can help identify or uncover the potential impacts of alternatives so that a decision maker can select the option that is most consistent with her ethical and moral beliefs.
 * **Describe any unexpected or results**: